rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 ### Check your knowledge

-:heavy_check_mark: The `pcs` command is the only one command to control a pacemaker cluster?
+:heavy_check_mark: Is the `pcs` command the only one to control a pacemaker cluster?

 :heavy_check_mark: Which command returns the cluster state?